A preliminary hearing is generally the second court date in a felony case.

 Wisconsin criminal laws require that an individual charged with a felony be given a preliminary hearing.
 A preliminary hearing requires that the State show there is probable cause to believe the defendant committed a felony.
 Wis.
 Stat. sec.
 970.03(1).
 Probable cause is certainly a low hurdle for the prosecutor to overcome.
 It simply requires that the prosecutor show the defendant probably committed a felony.

 If you face felony criminal charges, hiring a top Milwaukee criminal defense lawyer could increase your chance for victory.
 We certainly believe in hiring the best attorney for your case.
-To speak with an attorney at Meyer Van Severen, S.C. give us a call at (414) 270-0202.
+To speak with an attorney at Van Severen Law Office give us a call at (414) 270-0202.

 The timing of the preliminary hearing in felony cases: